matomo-org/developer-documentation/docs/content-tracking.md

 // content target = ""
 ```

 As you can see in these examples we do detect the content piece and name automatically based on the `src` attribute of the image.
-The content target cannot be detected since an image does not define a link.
+The content target cannot be detected since an image does not define a `href` attribute.
+We would track an interaction automatically as soon as a visitor clicks on the image.

-Note: In the future we may allow to define the name of the content using this attribute instead of `data-content-name` but I did not want this for two reasons: It could also define the actual content (the content piece) so it would not be intuitive, using `data-content-name` attribute allows to set the name also on nested attributes.

-#### How do we detect the content piece element?
-The content piece element is used to detect the actual content of a content block.

-To find the content piece element we will try to find an element having the attribute `data-content-piece` or the CSS class `piwikContentPiece`.
-This attribute/class can be specified anywhere within a content block.
-If we do not find any specific content piece element, we will use the content block element.

 #### How do we detect the content piece?

 * The simplest scenario is to provide an HTML attribute `data-content-piece="foo"` including a value anywhere within the content block or in the content block element itself.
-* If there is no such attribute we will check whether the content piece element is a media (audio, video, image) and we will try to detect the URL to the media automatically.
-For instance using the `src` attribute.
-If a found media URL does not include a domain or is not an absolute URL we will make sure to have a fully qualified URL.
-  * In case of video and audio elements, when there are multiple sources defined, we will choose the URL of the first source
+* If there is no such attribute we will check whether the content piece element is a media (audio, video, image) and we will try to find the URL of the media automatically.
+In case of video or audio elements, when there are multiple sources defined, we will choose the URL of the first source.
+ * To find the content piece element we will search for an element having the attribute `data-content-piece` or the CSS class `piwikContentPiece`.
+This attribute/class can be specified anywhere within a content block.
+If we do not find any specific content piece element we will use the content block element.
+ * We will automatically build a fully qualified URL of the source in case we find one allowing you to see a preview in the UI and to know exactly which media was displayed in case you are using a relative path
 * If we haven't found anything we will fall back to use the value "Unknown".
 In such a case you should set the attribute `data-content-piece` telling us explicitly what the content is.

 Examples: